KanoczTomas/01Cnode/README.md

 done.
  ```
  - edit `config/default.yaml` rpc information.
-Change it to whatever you supplied to `bitcoind`.
+Change it to whatever you supplied to `BGLd`.
 All other configuration options were prefilled for you.
 Do not change them unless you know what you are doing.

  ```
   rpc_username: secretuser